SahilMund/Hospital-API/README.md

 ```
 - This is a POST request.
 - All the required fields such as username,email,password,name should not be empty
-- User should not able to register is he is already a registered user
+- User should not be able to register if he is already a registered user
 - Only Unregistered users can register

 ```